 Like any other calculation, a binding free energy calculation starts by defining the object of the calculation.
 In alchemical binding free energy calculations, this is the complex between a ligand and a receptor.
 More specifically, we need to specify the set of configurations of the protein-ligand system that we call a "complex."
-In AToM, this is commonly accomplished by restraining the ligand within a spherical region around the receptor binding site.
+In AToM, this is commonly accomplished by restraining the ligand within a binding site region.
 Doing so prevents the ligand from wandering away from the receptor when it is not coupled to it.
 This step also has the more profound significance of defining the standard state of the binding equilibrium.
-The results of absolute binding free energy (ABFE) calculations are meaningless unless the binding site is properly defined.
+The results of absolute binding free energy (ABFE) calculations are meaningless unless the binding site region is properly defined.

 Example of the definition of the binding site of the Estrogen Receptor α.
 The center of the binding site (blue ball) is the center of mass of the chosen Cα atoms (gray balls).
 The reference atom of the ligand (gree ball) is restrained within the yellow circle.

 The Ligand Displacement Vector

 AToM is based on the Alchemical Transfer concept; the idea to formulate the alchemical binding process as the translation of the coordinates of the ligand from the solvent bulk to the binding site (or the other way around).
 The translation is accomplished by means of a constant displacement vector h.